andrelandgraf/react-datalist-input/README.md

 The documentation below only applies to the latest version.
 Please find earlier versions of the documentation on [GitHub](https://github.com/andrelandgraf/react-datalist-input), e.g. version [2.2.1](https://github.com/andrelandgraf/react-datalist-input/blob/bab05504c0dffa5f9343f2fcb5f075a38bad2512/README.md).

 ### Changelog

+#### Version 3.2.0

+- Better `Item` type definition to make it easier to extend the items array.
+- Renamed `useComoboxHelpersConfigParams` to `UseComboboxHelpersConfigParams`.
+- `useComboboxContext` now exposes the `currentInputValue`, which can be handy when implementing custom item components with highlighting.

 #### Version 3.1.0